swaptacular/swpt_ca_scripts/README.md

 Before you can sign a peer certificate, first you will need to obtain the latest info-bundle file for the Swaptacular node that is about to become your peer.
-You can obtain the info-bundle file directly from the owner of the Swaptacular node, or indirectly through a third party.
+You can obtain this file directly from the owner of the Swaptacular node, or indirectly through a third party.
 Obtaining the info-bundle file through a third party is perfectly secure, because every file in the info-bundle is digitally signed.

-Once you have obtained the correct info-bundle file, run the `sign-peercert` command, specifying the path to the info-bundle file:
+Once you have obtained the correct info-bundle file, run the `sign-peercert` command, specifying the path to the file:

 ```shell
 $ ./sign-peercert ~/other-swaptacular-node.zip
 ```

 You will be asked to enter the password for your private key.
-At the end, a signed peer certificate will be created for your peer.
-The certificate file will be created in the `peers` sub-directory.
-You will see something like
+At the end, a signed peer certificate will be created.
+The certificate file will be created in a sub-directory of the `peers` directory.
+A message like this one will be appear:
-this:

 ```
 ***********************************************************************